How to Play and Win at Online Three Card Poker

 As you can see, some of these hands only apply to some bets, but this will become clearer in the next section.

-To help clarify the poker hands and when they apply, let's now look at the four different bets again, this time in terms of what results in a win in each case.
+To help clarify the poker hands and when they apply, let's now look at the four different bets again in terms of what results in a win in each case.

 - Play bet win payout: 1:1 (draw is a push if the dealer does not qualify (Q high or better), it's also a push);